elebarone/lab04/README.md

 2. Use professional-grade integrated development environments (IDEs), command-line tools, and version control systems to compose, edit, and deploy well-structured, web-ready documents and industry-standard documentation tools.

 ## Introduction
-Welcome to the technical writing lab assignment focused on creating a comprehensive user manual for JIRA, the renowned project management and issue tracking software by Atlassian.
-This assignment is designed to enhance your technical writing skills by applying them to a real-world software tool widely used in the industry.
+This lab assignment focuses on creating a comprehensive user manual for JIRA, enhancing your technical writing skills by applying them to a widely used project management and issue tracking software by Atlassian.

 ### Objective
-The primary goal of this assignment is to develop a user manual that clearly and accurately describes the functionalities of JIRA, catering to both new and experienced users.
-You will delve into various aspects of the software, including project setup, issue tracking, workflow customization, and the use of JIRA for agile methodologies.
+Develop a user manual that clearly describes the functionalities of JIRA, addressing both new and experienced users.
+Explore aspects of the software including project setup, issue tracking, workflow customization, and agile methodologies.

 ### Importance of the Assignment
-This project will allow you to practice and showcase your ability to translate complex software operations into clear, actionable instructions for end-users.
+This project allows you to translate complex software operations into clear, actionable instructions, enhancing your technical communication skills.

 ### What You Will Learn
-- **Technical Communication Skills**: Enhance your ability to communicate complex information in a structured, clear, and professional manner.
+- **Technical Communication**: Improve your ability to convey complex information clearly.
-- **Documentation Standards and Best Practices**: Learn the industry standards for technical documentation, including layout, design, and usability best practices.
+- **Documentation Standards**: Learn best practices in layout, design, and usability.
-- **Problem-Solving and Analytical Skills**: Address hypothetical troubleshooting scenarios and common user queries regarding JIRA usage.

-This assignment is not just about writing a manual; it's about creating a resource that can genuinely assist users in maximizing their productivity with JIRA.
-The skills you develop here will be directly applicable to any technical writer's role in technology and software development fields.

 ## Instructions

-### User Manual for JIRA
 - Please use the template complete the TODOs in `writing/temp.md`.

 ### _Notes_: